Applicable to: Office 2019/2016/365

 - If we do not need primary key, check on No primary key.

-- If we need to insert the excel into the database which was created by us before, check on Append a copy of the records into the table.
+- If we need to insert the Excel spreadsheet data into the database which was created by us before, check on Append a copy of the records into the table.

 - Hit Next.